Tirtstan/Sentinal/README.md

 ### `Sentinal` (Singleton Manager)

-The central manager that handles all menu navigation logic.
+The central manager that handles all menu/view navigation logic.

 ```csharp
 // Access the singleton